-This Notice Describes How Medical Information About You May Be Used and Disclosed and How You Can Get Access to This Information.
+This Notice Describes How Medical Information About You May Be Used and Disclosed and How You Can Get Access To This Information.
 Please Review It.

 We are required by law to maintain the privacy of your health information and to notify you of our legal duties and privacy practices with respect to your protected health information, and to notify affected individuals following a breach of unsecured health information.
 This Notice summarizes our duties and your rights concerning your information.
 Our duties and your rights are set forth more fully in 45 CFR part 164.
 We are required to abide by the terms of our Notice that is currently in effect.

-a.
+1. Uses and Disclosures We May Make Without Written Authorization.
+We may use or disclose your health information for certain purposes without your written authorization, including the following: a.
 Treatment.
 We may use or disclose information for purposes of treating you.
 For example, we may disclose your information to another health care provider so they may treat you; to provide appointment reminders; or to provide information about treatment alternatives or services we offer.

 b.
 Payment.
 We may use or disclose information to obtain payment for services provided to you.
 For example, we may disclose information to your health insurance company or other payer to obtain preauthorization or payment for treatment.